 - Showerheads – Save up to 2,900 gallons of water per year

 Major kitchen faucet manufacturers, such as Delta and Moen have made arrangements to have their units tested to see if they live up to the WaterSense water saving requirements.
 If you live in an older home, and still have water fixtures from say, the 1960’s, then of course, your water fixtures are not saving your money.
 To give you a heads up, we’ve compiled a list of inexpensive water-saving devices which you can install to help you begin your water saving journey.
 Remember, saving water will actually save you money in the long run!

-In our journey to add water saving devices to your home, it’s smart to start small, and that means the aerator.
+In our journey to add water-saving devices to your home, it’s smart to start small, and that means the aerator.
 You’ll find that the water aerator is the simplest and inexpensive way to start saving on water.
 If you’re not familiar with them, the aerator is found on the spout of your faucet, the part with the little screen.
-Water efficient aerators are built with a small disc that keep the water flow in check and can help save water usage up to 50 percent.
+Water efficient aerators are built with a small disc that keeps the water flow in check and can help save water usage up to 50 percent.
 Aerators keep the pressure the same, while reducing the amount of water flowing from the faucet.